openshift/managed-cluster-config/deploy/osd-rebalance-infra-nodes/README.md

 - OCM Agent Operator
 - OSD Metrics Exporter

-## non-STS
+## non-STS and non-WIF

-Velero Operator is only installed on non-STS clusters, so the relevant RBAC will only be applied to those clusters
+Velero Operator is only installed on clusters which are neither STS nor WIF, so the relevant RBAC will only be applied to those clusters

-## non-STS or non-PrivateLink
+## non-STS and non-WIF and non-PrivateLink

-Cloud Ingress Operator is only installed on non-STS and non-PrivateLink clusters, so the relevant RBAC will only be applied to those clusters.
+Cloud Ingress Operator is only installed on clusters which are neither STS, WIF nor PrivateLink, so the relevant RBAC will only be applied to those clusters.